-To help you on your way, we’ve made available online three lessons from the start of our Intermediate Worship Keyboards DVDs which explain the concept of chords-based playing and then go onto demonstrate it using the song How Great is Our God.
+To help you on your way, we’ve made available online all the lessons from our Intermediate Worship Keyboards DVDs.
+The first two explain the concept of chords-based playing and then go onto demonstrate it using the song How Great is Our God.

 Click through to buy and download the lessons.

-Once you have been through these three lessons more proficient players can progress to the rest of the Intermediate course.
+Once you have been through these lessons more proficient players can progress to the rest of the Intermediate course.
 If you are less experienced and would like to consolidate your new learning with relatively simple songs go to the Beginners course (volumes 3 and 4 would be ideal), our online video Keyboard Song Learner lessons or the new Worship Keyboard Collection.

 Other posts you may find helpful: